mnx-solutions/sdc-piranha/README.md

 - `assets.*` [express-modulizer][3] magic.
 - `billing.url` [billing-server][4] url
+- `billing.noUpdate` Do not talk to billing server
 - `capishim.username` Capishim username
 - `capishim.password` Capishim password
 - `capishim.url` Capishim url
+- `capishim.noUpdate` Do not talk to capi shim
 - `cloudapi.version` If defined this is used for Api-version header for CloudAPI calls.
 - `cloudapi.url` CloudAPI endpoint url
 - `cloudapi.urls` If defined (Array) this is used instead of url.
 Here you can define multiple CloudAPI (datacenter) URL's so if one fails, portal will take the next one